rongmon/rbvfit/README.md

 rbvfit provides powerful interactive tools for visual parameter estimation:

 ### Full self contained GUI Mode

+*This is the recommended interactive mode for most users*
 ```bash
 # Launch the GUI
 ```bash